paigerodeghero/Resources4SoftwareEngineeringStudents/README.md

-# IN PROGRESS
-# IF YOU WANT CONTENT ADDED, OR KNOW OF GOOD CONTENT TO BE ADDED, PLEASE LET ME KNOW :)

 # Resources for Software Engineering Students
 This is a guide to resources for software engineering students (Orginally created for my 4720/6720 software engineering course at Clemson University)